marklogic-community/marklogic-samplestack/README.md

 The setup procedure may install additional software, such as Gradle and Angular.

 ## Getting Started
-Follow this procedure to set up samplestack in your environment.
+Follow this procedure to set up Samplestack in your environment.

 1. Install MarkLogic 8 Early Access.
 See http://ea.marklogic.com/download.